LGBTQ employment discrimination in the United States: Statutory interpretation

 In Bostock v.
 Clayton County, Gerald Bostock, an employee of Clayton County, Georgia, expressed interest in participating in a gay recreational softball league in 2013.
 Shortly after, he was ridiculed by colleagues for his choices, including those related to his sexual orientation.
 After being abruptly fired for “conduct unbecoming of its employees,” Bostock filed a claim with the EEOC because he believed his firing was discriminatory.
 Bostock lays out his argument using the plain-text approach of statutory interpretation that the Court agrees with and rules in his favor.
 The argument consisted of analyzing the broad meaning of “because of sex” and looking at the dictionary definition of “homosexual.”
 Because of this statutory groundwork, Bostock argues that discriminating against an employee for their sexual orientation “requires an employer to intentionally treat individual employees differently because of their sex,” and thus, is able to convince the Court to rule that sexual orientation discrimination violates the protections laid out in Title VII.
 Although the Court agrees with Bostock and rules in his favor, the use of statutory interpretation may cause a troublesome future for this precedent.
 A simple majority vote in Congress would be effective in reversing the decision by the Court and overruling their interpretation of Title VII.
-With this thought in mind, a constitutional approach usually has larger, more controversial, political stakes than statutory approaches have.